Doug Christie: Toronto Raptors (1996–2000)

-In 1996, Christie was again traded mid-season, this time to the Toronto Raptors in a package with Herb Williams, for Willie Anderson and Victor Alexander.
-He stayed with the Raptors until the conclusion of the season in 2000.
-By then, Christie had picked up his scoring and had been a consistent starter for the Raptors.
+On February 18, 1996, Christie was traded alongside Herb Williams to the expansion Toronto Raptors in exchange for Willie Anderson and Victor Alexander (Williams would be released by Toronto and re-signed by the Knicks following the trade).
+On March 24, 1996, Christie helped the 17–49 Raptors defeat the 60–9 record-breaking Chicago Bulls in one of the bigger upsets in NBA history.
+In Jordan’s 12 games against the Raptors from 1996–98, he averaged 24.7 points on 47.4 percent shooting—both numbers were below his averages against the rest of the league over that time—a credit to Christie's defense.

+In his first full season in Toronto, Christie started 81 games, averaging 14.5 points, 5.3 rebounds and 2.5 steals per game, finishing second in Most Improved Player of the Year voting.

+The following season, he averaged 16.5 points, 5.2 rebounds and 2.4 steals per game.
+In the 1999–00 season, alongside Tracy McGrady, Charles Oakley and Vince Carter, Christie helped Toronto to their first ever playoff appearance.

 Sacramento Kings (2000–2005)

-At the end of the 2000 season, Christie was traded to the Sacramento Kings in exchange for forward Corliss Williamson.
-In Sacramento, Christie became the Kings' popular starting shooting guard and developed into one of the league's best defenders, perennially named to the NBA All-Defensive Team; also he was recognized as one of the best 3pt-shooters during this time.
-Alongside Jason Williams, Peja Stojaković, Chris Webber, and Vlade Divac, the Kings starting five would become known as "The Greatest Show on Court."
-Christie's defense helped the Kings rise in the NBA ranks, becoming a perennial playoff contender and eventually a championship contender, leading the league in wins in 2001–02.
+In August 2000, Christie was traded to the Sacramento Kings in exchange for forward Corliss Williamson.
+In Sacramento, Christie became the Kings' popular starting shooting guard and developed into one of the league's best defenders.
+While in Sacramento, Christie was named to the NBA All-Defensive First Team once and to the All-Defensive Second Team three times.
+During the 2000–01 season, Sports Illustrated dubbed the Kings' starting five of Jason Williams, Peja Stojaković, Chris Webber, Vlade Divac, and Christie "The Greatest Show on Court".
+Christie's defense helped the Kings rise in the NBA ranks, becoming a perennial playoff contender and eventually a championship contender.
+The Kings led the league in wins in the 2001–02 NBA season and made the playoffs in each of Christie's seasons with the team.

 Orlando Magic (2005)

 In 2005, Christie was traded to the Orlando Magic for Cuttino Mobley and Michael Bradley.
 He left the Kings as second all-time in total steals.
 He was unhappy about the trade and played only a few games before being sidelined with bone spurs.
-Following Christie's ankle surgery, the Orlando Magic released him on August 11, 2005 under the new NBA collective bargaining agreement one-time amnesty clause.
+Following Christie's ankle surgery, the Orlando Magic released him on August 11, 2005, under the new NBA collective bargaining agreement one-time amnesty clause.